-Certainly, the best time to trade security deposits for a down payment is different for everyone.
+Certainly, the best time to trade a landlord for a mortgage lender is different for everyone.

-But if you're considering ditching the landlord for a mortgage, here are five things you need to know that'll help you figure out if you're ready to buy a home or keep renting.
+But if you're considering doing that now, here are five things you need to know that'll help you figure out if you're ready to buy a home or should keep renting.

 #1 Your Down Payment May Not Be the Biggest Hurdle